PaponAhasan/Competitive-Programming/Programming -Topics/Data_Structure/Tree/Binary Trees.md

 ![image](https://user-images.githubusercontent.com/59710234/156151445-a827dfe2-c83b-4197-bb2d-76cca2108573.png)

 ```
-A Binary Tree is a tree data structure in which each node has at most two children, which are referred to as the left child and the right child,
+A Binary Tree is a tree data structure in which each node has at most two children, which are referred to as the left child and
-and the topmost node in the tree is called the root.
+the right child, and the topmost node in the tree is called the root.

 Arrays, Linked Lists, Stack and queues, which are linear data structures, trees are hierarchical data structures.
 ```
 ```
-where each node has the following 3 components:
+Where each node has the following 3 components:

 1. Data element: Stores any kind of data in the node
 2. Left pointer: Points to the tree on the left side of node